amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section3.md

 Assume we want a dataloader that repeatedly does the following:
 1. randomly select one of the huge images in dataset.
-2. return a 224x224 crop from a random position.
+2. return a 224x224 crop from a random location on the huge image.

 The dataloader that we made in previous section is far from the above dataloader.
 Indeed, the patches are very "localized".